powercodeacademy/phrg-nitro-final-project/README.md

 - Add appropriate backend tests for your GraphQL additions
 - Add appropriate frontend tests for your React additions

+## Setup

+TODO: Choosing query from instructor list.
+Instructions on where in `nitro-web` to add functionality.

 ## Project Code Reviews

 Instead of a one hour pairing session, you will have an interactive code review session with a PCA Evaluator.
-After your session is complete, you are tasked with completing all hte suggested upgrades by your code reviewer.
+After your session is complete, you are tasked with completing all the suggested upgrades by your code reviewer.
 This project is only complete once you have acquired a green code approval from your reviewer.